dmitriz/un/README.md

 The Basic Examples are intentionally made very simple and focused.

-[The sumbit example](https://github.com/dmitriz/un/tree/master/examples/basic/submit) demonstrates how to attach an simple update action to the `onsubmit` event of the `<form>`.
+[The submit example](https://github.com/dmitriz/un/tree/master/examples/basic/submit) demonstrates how to attach an simple update action to the `onsubmit` event of the `<form>`.

 [The submit-with-reset example](https://github.com/dmitriz/un/tree/master/examples/basic/submit-with-reset) in addition resets the input field after submission by providing additional state variable to control it.